rackspace/runway/docs/source/cfngin/hooks.rst

 The hook must be importable using your current ``sys.path``.
 This takes into account the :attr:`~cfngin.config.sys_path` defined in the :class:`~cfngin.config` file as well as any ``paths`` of :attr:`~cfngin.config.package_sources`.

-The hook must accept a minimum of two arguments, ``context`` and ``provider``.
-Aside from the required arguments, it can have any number of additional arguments or use ``**kwargs`` to accept anything passed to it.
+When executed, the hook will have various keyword arguments passed to it.
-The values for these additional arguments come from the :attr:`~cfngin.hook.args` field of the hook definition.
+The keyword arguments that will always be passed to the hook are ``context`` (:class:`~runway.context.CfnginContext`) and ``provider`` (:class:`~runway.cfngin.providers.aws.default.Provider`).
+Anything defined in the :attr:`~cfngin.hook.args` field will also be passed to hook as a keyword argument.
+For this reason, it is recommended to use an unpack operator (``**kwargs``) in addition to the keyword arguments the hook requires to ensure future compatibility and account for misconfigurations.

 The hook must return ``True`` or a truthy object if it was successful.
 It must return ``False`` or a falsy object if it failed.
 This signifies to CFNgin whether or not to halt execution if the hook is :attr:`~cfngin.hook.required`.
-If a |Dict| or :class:`~cfngin.utils.MutableMap` is returned, it can be accessed by subsequent hooks, lookups, or Blueprints from the context object.
+If a |Dict| or :class:`~runway.utils.MutableMap` is returned, it can be accessed by subsequent hooks, lookups, or Blueprints from the context object.
 It will be stored as ``context.hook_data[data_key]`` where :attr:`~cfngin.hook.data_key` is the value set in the hook definition.
-If :attr:`~cfngin.hook.data_key` is not provided or the type of the returned data is not a |Dict| or :class:`~cfngin.utils.MutableMap`, it will not be added to the context object.
+If :attr:`~cfngin.hook.data_key` is not provided or the type of the returned data is not a |Dict| or :class:`~runway.utils.MutableMap`, it will not be added to the context object.

 If using boto3 in a hook, use :meth:`context.get_session() <runway.context.CfnginContext.get_session>` instead of creating a new session to ensure the correct credentials are used.